open-mmlab/mmocr/docs/getting_started.md

 ## Dataset Preparation

-MMOCR supports numerous datasets.
-Check out preparation steps in the "DATASETS" section.
+MMOCR supports numerous datasets which are classified by the type of their corresponding tasks.
+You may find their preparation steps in these sections: [Detection Datasets](datasets/det.md), [Recognition Datasets](datasets/recog.md), [KIE Datasets](datasets/kie.md) and [NER Datasets](datasets/ner.md).

 ## Inference with Pretrained Models